Updated: Sep 27

 "No problem.
 What do you mean by 'real food'?"

 "I mean, people usually give me unfinished food from the garbage cans.
 Or trash they find on the ground and wrapped in foil.
 Childish crap like that.
 Don't think for a second that people like me get used to food from the trash cans.
 But I don't have money to buy fresh food, so I have to eat some of that stuff instead."
 Linda gasped.
 She couldn't imagine having to live like that every day.
-He continued speaking: "I see you a lot around here a lot.
+He continued speaking: "I see you around here a lot.
 What do you do?"

 "I'm a newspaper editor."